jsrl/aemet-elt/README.md

 ## Project Solution

-This project leverages the open data APIs provided by [AEMET (Agencia Estatal de Meteorología)](https://opendata.aemet.es/dist/index.html) to collect historical weather data from over 900 meteorological stations in Spain.
+This project leverages the open data APIs provided by [AEMET (Agencia Estatal de Meteorología)](https://opendata.aemet.es/dist/index.html) to collect historical weather data from meteorological stations.
 The system gathers data on a yearly basis and processes it to generate detailed statistics on weather measurements (e.g., temperature, humidity, etc.) and the geographical locations of the stations.
 This approach allows users to easily analyze weather trends, compare station data, and gain insights into the meteorological conditions across the country.

 ## Tech Stack

+- **BigQuery**: Data Warehouse.
-- **Google Cloud Platform**: Cloud infrastructure.
+- **Google Cloud Storage**: Storage.
 - **Docker**: Containerization.
 - **Terraform**: Infrastructure as Code.
-- **Google Cloud Storage**: Storage.
-- **BigQuery**: Data Warehouse.
 - **Kestra**: Orchestration.
 - **dlt**: Data Loading tool.
 - **dbt**: Data Transformation tool.
 - **Looker Studio**: Data visualization.

 ## Prerequisites